Battle of Noryang

-Background
+Prelude

 Due to setbacks in land and sea battles, the Japanese armies had been driven back to their network of fortresses, or wajō (和城), on the southeastern Korean coast.
 However, the wajō could not hold the entire Japanese army, so, in June 1598, Toyotomi Hideyoshi, the Taikō who instigated the Japanese invasions of Korea (1592–1598), and also the acting Japanese Lord of War, ordered 70,000 troops mostly from the Japanese Army of the Right to withdraw to the archipelago.
 On 18 September 1598, Hideyoshi unexpectedly died at Fushimi castle.
 The Japanese forces in Korea were ordered to withdraw back to Japan by the new governing Council of Five Elders.

 The Sunch'on wajō was the westernmost Japanese fortress and contained 14,000 troops commanded by Konishi Yukinaga, who was the leader of Japan's vanguard contingent during the first invasion, in 1592.
 Yi Sun-sin and Chen Lin blocked Konishi from retreat, but Konishi sent many gifts to Chen in an attempt to bribe the Ming commander into lifting the blockade.
 At first, Chen agreed to withdraw the allied fleet, but Yi steadfastly refused to comply.
 Then Chen suggested that the allied fleet attack smaller, more vulnerable wajō, such as the fort at Namhae.
 Yi rejected that strategy as well.
 Yi argued that Konishi, who commanded one of the largest wajō, would be allowed to escape if the allies were to leave and fight elsewhere.

 On 15 December, about 20,000 Japanese troops from the wajō of Sach'on, Goseong, and Namhae boarded 500 ships and began to mass east of the Noryang Strait in an attempt to break the allied blockade of Sunch'on.
 The overall commander of this relief force was Shimazu Yoshihiro, the leader of the Sach'on wajō.

 The objective of the allied fleet was to prevent the link-up of Shimazu's fleet with the fleet of Konishi, then attack and defeat Shimazu's fleet.
 The objective of Shimazu's fleet was to cross Noryang Strait, link up with Konishi and retreat to Busan.
 Shimazu knew that Konishi was trying to cause disunity within the Joseon-Ming alliance and hoped that they would be busy elsewhere or still blockading the Sunch'on wajō and thus vulnerable to an attack from their rear.